TUDelft-PRIME-Books/Linear-Algebra/Chapter4/BasisAndDimension.md

 :url: https://embed.grasple.com/exercises/547dd05d-c9da-4e7a-8deb-e4e8715e0f02?id=70660
 :label: grasple_exercise_4_2_20
 :dropdown:
-:description: To find the dimension of the null space of a matrix with certain properties
+:description: To find the dimension of the null space of a matrix with certain properties.

 ::::::